Amaan9136/xpert-meet/README.md

 ## Demo

-- The App can support upto 8-12 users without having any UI alignment issues
+- The App can support upto 8-12 users without having any UI alignment issues and also can add upto 100 members but has a little UI issues after it reaches 18. soon will be fixing that. and if you are intrested then contact me using below infos provided

 - Desktop View
   ![](screenshots/Desktop%20View.jpg)